bast/balboa/README.md

 # balboa

-Balboa computes Gaussian basis functions and their geometric derivatives for a batch of points in space.
+Balboa computes Gaussian basis functions and their derivatives.

 ```
 "You know all there is to know about fighting, so there's no sense us going down